2015 Indianapolis 500: Special Test - Thursday May 21

-With James Hinchcliffe out for the season due to his injuries, veteran Ryan Briscoe was named as a driver replacement in the #5 car.
+With James Hinchcliffe out for the season due to his injuries, veteran Ryan Briscoe was named as his replacement for the #5 car.
 Briscoe (a full-time driver in 2014) had not driven any laps during the month thus far, and also had not yet driven an Indy car outfitted with the 2015 aero kits.
-IndyCar officials arranged a special one-hour refresher session for Briscoe to acclimate himself with the new aerodynamic specifications.
+IndyCar officials arranged a for one-hour test session for Briscoe to pass his refresher test and acclimate himself with the new aerodynamic specifications.